 After a day of hiking the little spa is an appealing option for unwinding with its brine steam bath and a sauna-with-a-view.
 A massage room is the scene of relaxing herbal compress treatments, with fresh herbs gathered from the mountains.

 “Two years ago, we decided to bring a wonderful feeling of home to a very special place for us.
-A place we wanted to fill with our own memories, impressions and experiences.”
+A place we wanted to fill with our own memories, impressions and experiences.” - Anja Engelke & Michael Schott

-Anja Engelke and her Bavarian partner Muchael Schott discovered the old 1930s school building and took up the challenge of reimagining it as a boutique hotel with a contemporary style.
+Anja Engelke and her Bavarian partner Michael Schott discovered the old 1930s school building and took up the challenge of reimagining it as a boutique hotel with a contemporary style.
 Their warm welcome has become infamous and the duo make the most perfect hosts.
 Michael will greet you at the door like an old friend and a drink is within your clasp within minutes.

 "Two years ago, we decided to bring a wonderful feeling of home to a very special place for us.
 A place we wanted to fill with our own memories, impressions and experiences.
 So here she stands now: the Alpenloge.
 Our home in all directions that we want to share with you.”

 The Alpenloge is located in the four-country corner and is accessible from Germany, Switzerland, Liechtenstein and Austria.
-You’ll find the hotel situated in the alpine village of Scheffau and the sparkling waters of Lake Constance are just a 20-minute drive away.
+You’ll find the hotel situated in the Alpine village of Scheffau and the sparkling waters of Lake Constance are just a 20-minute drive away.

 The mountains are within easy reach, enjoy hiking and skiing at Hochgrat, which at 1.834m is highest mountain of the western Allgau.